-But in my continued quest to move my finances to the cloud, I've found a free tool that really nails everything Mint does, PLUS investments.
-It's called Personal Capital.
-And I've been using it for about a month now and LOVE it.
+But in my continued quest to move my finances to the cloud and looking for Quicken alternatives, I’ve found a free tool that really nails everything Mint does, PLUS investments.
+It’s called Personal Capital.
+And I’ve been using it for about a month now and LOVE it.

 It’s Got The Best Parts of Mint